ustclug/documentations/docs/infrastructure/intranet/lugivpn.md

 Server intranet is a closed network, which cannot be accessed from Internet.
 LUGI VPN helps maintainer get access to intranet temporarily.

 LUGI VPN is running in ~~Banana Pi~~ Raspberry Pi 3B+, the only ARM architecture device we owned.
-Using OpenVPN protocal, authorizing via LDAP.
+Using OpenVPN protocol, authorizing via LDAP.

 The original Banana Pi was down in April 2021.